Ankitmohanty2/Ankitmohanty2/README.md

 - 👾 &nbsp; Fun fact: undefined can be defined in Javascript. <!-- > var some_var; undefined > some_var == undefined true > undefined = 'i am undefined' -->
 - 📫 &nbsp; How to reach me: [LinkedIN](https://www.linkedin.com/in/ankit-mohanty-3036ba209/) or mohantyankit619@gmail.com.
 <!-- - 🚀 &nbsp; I’m currently learning Full Stack Development. -->

+### My Absolute Favorites:

+- 💻 &nbsp; I love to explore new tech and build cool stuff with it.
+- 📰 &nbsp; Reading & writing tech blogs whenever I find a not so common solution to a problem that I personally faced.
+- 🍕 &nbsp; Hackathons, meetups & tech events.
+- ⚡ &nbsp; Fun fact: I love to play guitar and there is a 88% probability that I'll beat you in a badminton match :p

 <div>
 <h2 align="center"> Languages and Tools:📖 </h2>